 Place the tandoori partridge next to the mound of rice and squeeze fresh lime over the meat.
 Serve with mixed green leaves, naan bread and a small dish of mango chutney.

-Thank you to Game Alliance for sharing this recipe with us.
+Thank you to Eat Wild for sharing this recipe with us.